-On the banks of the River Valley of the North Saskatchewan River, near the High level bridge of Edmonton is the 1913 Alberta Legislature building known as ‘the ledge’ by the locals.
+On the banks of the edmonton river valley near the high level bridge is the 1913 Alberta Legislature building known as ‘the ledge’ by the locals.

 An imposing and architecturally stunning building, the best way to explore the ledge is by taking a guided tour of the assembly exploring the political history of Edmonton or going for a walk around the surrounding parks and gardens of Edmonton’s River Valley.

-Just north of the ledge is the legislative Assembly Visitor centre where you’ll find important displays of art, culture and history as well as a 4D immersive experience that provides visitors with an impressive visual history of the first nations people and the history of the province of Alberta.
+Just north of the ledge is the legislative Assembly Visitor centre where you’ll find important displays of art, culture and historic buildings as well as a 4D immersive experience that provides visitors with an impressive visual history of the first nations people and the history of the province of Alberta.

 Alberta Railway Museum

-Established in 1976 with the aim of preserving the province rich history of locomotives and railway engines, the Alberta railway Museum features a selection of still operating and static locomotives, steam and railway engines and the railway heritage.
+Established in 1976 with the aim of preserving the province’s rich railway heritage of locomotives and railway engines, the Alberta railway Museum features a selection of still operating and static locomotives, steam and railway engines.